Kilbau/LEO_Tools/README.md

 They are made with Houdini 18 **Indie** and only work with Indie, Apprentice or Educational.

-Also I'll add some usefull code to the useful folder whenever I encounter something cool.
+Also I'll add some useful code to the useful folder whenever I encounter something cool.

 ## List of current HDAs:
 ### SOP: